A selection of wireframes and mockups.

 Pages

-Pages in Sketch represent different platforms or resolutions.
-For example, you might have one page for iOS designs and another for Android.
-This way, you can house an entire project within a single Sketch file.
-You can quickly switch between pages through the dropdown or the keyboard shortcuts Fn ↑ and ↓.
+Pages in Sketch represent different platforms or resolutions—for example, you might’ve got one page for iOS designs and another for Android, and—that way—you can house an entire project within a single Sketch file; what’s more, you can switch between pages fast through the dropdown or the keyboard shortcuts Fn ↑ and ↓.

 Sketch